 Travis King – Volunteer Spotlight

 The Northeast Iowa Council is pleased to honor Travis King as a Spotlight Volunteer!
-Travis is currently the Pack Committee Chair and Lion Den Leader for Pack 10 (Dubuque).
+Travis is currently the Charter Organization Representative for Pack & Troop 13 (Dubuque).
 He has been part of Scouting for 33 year, earning the Eagle Scout Award on 2/11/1997.
 During his time in Scouting, he has supported Cub Scout Packs as a Den Chief and Den Leader, Boy Scout Troops as an Assistant Scoutmaster, Merit Badge Counselor and OA & Brotherhood Teams.
-He is happy to be able to walk the trail to Eagle with his son, John, as he continues his current journey with Pack 10 with nativity Church.
+He is happy to be able to walk the trail to Eagle with his son, John, as he continues his current journey with Pack 13 with St. Columbkille.

 Travis and his wife, Melissa, have been married for 13 year.
 They are blessed with three daughters: Erin, Anna, and Claire and one son: John.
 They also have a two-year-old black and tan dog they rescued from the Dubuque Humane Society name Guinness.